 An easy idea to make use of social proof is to add ratings on your products.
 Be sure to ask buyers to leave a review, or they might not think of doing it themselves.

-Testimonials are different from reviews because they’re not strictly related to items in your product line or service — they can build trust in your brand as a whole and recommend the overall experience of shopping on your site.
+Testimonials differ from reviews because they’re not strictly related to items in your product line or service — they can build trust in your brand as a whole and recommend the overall shopping experience on your site.

 Mark Brinker has shared some of his personalized and useful client testimonial templates.
 Here’s one of our favorites: